 Clinical Fellow Training Opportunities

-Surgery/Burn/Trauma Intensive Care Unit (SICU): This 36-bed unit is an advanced facility that was completed in October 2012 and receives more than 1,600 admissions each year.
+- Surgery/Burn/Trauma Intensive Care Unit (SICU): This 36-bed unit is an advanced facility that was completed in October 2012 and receives more than 1,600 admissions each year.
 It is the primary training base for surgical critical care fellows.
 The unit serves general surgical patients and patients from all the surgical specialties.
 Washington University Medical Center is a Level 1 trauma center and a regional burn center and the SICU serves many trauma and burn patients.
-Fellows also treat patients who have had vascular, transplant, hepatobiliary, endocrine/oncology, ON/GYN, urological, ENT and orthopedic surgical procedures.
-Fellows participate in the care of all SICU patients.
-There are also 15 ICU beds in the Parkview ICU that fellows will rotate thru as well.
+Fellows also treat patients who have had vascular, transplant, hepatobiliary, endocrine/oncology, ENT and orthopedic surgical procedures.

-Coronary Care Unit: This 15-bed unit is the primary intensive care unit for critically ill patients with acute myocardial disease.
+- Coronary Care Unit: This 15-bed unit is the primary intensive care unit for critically ill patients with acute myocardial disease.
 Fellows gain extensive exposure to noninvasive diagnostic techniques and interventional cardiology.

-Pediatric Intensive Care Unit: There are 52 beds encompassing a wide range of cardiac and non-cardiac congenital and acquired pathophysiology cases in the pediatric population.
-Fellows study the pathophysiology of medical and surgical critical illness in infants and children; learn diagnostic skills and therapeutic procedures; and participate in rounds, didactic presentations, on-call status and teaching of residents and medical students.
+- Pediatric Intensive Care Unit: There are 52 beds encompassing a wide range of cardiac and non-cardiac congenital and acquired pathophysiology cases in the pediatric population.
+Fellows study the pathophysiology of medical and surgical critical illness in infants and children; learn diagnostic skills and therapeutic procedures; and participate in rounds, didactic presentations, on-call status and teaching of residents and medical students

-Christian Northeast Hospital: This 26 bed mixed cardiac, medical and surgical ICU serves a community ICU experience for the fellows.
+- Christian Northeast Hospital: This 26 bed mixed cardiac, medical and surgical ICU serves a community ICU experience for the fellows.
 The fellow will have exposure to a wide variety of critically ill patients, in addition to initial evaluation, management and triage of those critically ill patients requiring transfer to the ICU.

 Clinical Training Educational Objectives